-What is a Chatbot Exactly?
+What is a chatbot exactly?

 According to eMarketer research, “more than 35 million American use voice-activated, personal assistants at least once a month”.

-According to a recent Grand View Research report, the Chatbot market is expected to reach roughly $1.2 billion on a global scale, in less than ten years.
+According to a recent Grand View Research report, the Chatbot market is expected to reach roughly $1.2 billion globally in less than ten years.
 What’s more, experts are predicting that the market will grow at a compounded annual growth rate of more than 24%.

-Here there is a list of top 10 chatbot trends for 2019
+Top 10 chatbot trends for 2019

-1. Steady Adaptation of Chatbots
+1. Steady adoption of chatbots

-But while older consumers still have trouble identifying the true value of Chatbots, millennials have fewer concerns about the technology.
+But while older consumers still have trouble identifying the true value of chatbots, millennials have fewer concerns about the technology.